 Step 3- Have a 1:1 conversation with each child (or ask them to record a video (using Flipgrid or Seesaw for instance) to set up goals and how the student might track their own data.
 As you think about the nature of the goal, find what functions those goals called for.
 Check Marzano’s new taxonomy: http://schoolnet.org.za/teach10/resources/dep/thinking_frameworks/marzano_new_taxonomy.htm

-Step 5- When the student is ready, he/she will demonstrates his/her competency and this, again, can be chosen by the learner.
-When the proficiency is reached, the learner can move on to his/her next goal.
-Assessments should be designing in such a way that we can really assess a competency, not something that was memorised but learning that is retained.
+Step 5- When the student is ready, he/she will demonstrate his/her competency and this, again, can be chosen by the learner.
+When proficiency is reached, the learner can move on to his/her next goal.
+Assessments should be designed in such a way that we can really assess a competency, not something that was memorised but learning that is retained.